grishace/ddd-fake/slides/index.md

 ### FAKE = F# Make

-* Code your build with gazillion of helper functions
+* Code your build with a gazillion helper functions
 * Not limited to the build - can run FSX script
 * Global dotnet tool